ReactForAll/React-Course/README.md

 Milestone: Configure the router such that each quiz would have a public link that can be shared and receive form submissions.
 The Components for Creating and Managing Forms should be protected using a static username and password.

-Level 5 : Types in Depth and Variants
+### Level 5 : Types in Depth and Variants

-Understanding the Typescript’s Type System
+#### Understanding the Typescript’s Type System

-Basic Types in Typescript
-Type Inference
+This is another conceptual lesson in which we'd explain the importance of a Type system and it's advantages.
+We'd change the type of the `form` state and explain how the compiler helps in refactoring the code

+#### Function Types

+Through this lesson students are taught to understand types for functions and demonstrate how we use default and optional parameters.
+We also go through the types involved in event handlers in better depth, and how we pass functions into functions.

-Dynamic Types and the “any” Type
+#### Union Types and the "any" type

-Defining Custom Types
-Interfaces and Inheritance
+In this lesson the students are taught to use Union Types combining multiple types.
+We upgrade our form to support more than just text inputs as we demonstrate this.

+#### Type Inference

+Through this lessons we show examples of where the compiler can infer the type of a variable.
+And where it messes up.
+We also show examples of how Tyepscript sometimes infer unions and how speciying types are better and safer in most cases.

+#### Summary

 Through this level, students are introduced to the different types that are available in typescript and build custom interfaces for their requirements.

 Milestone: Make the form capable of handling inputs beyond text fields.
 Make the form builder capable of fields of all HTML form inputs.

-Level 6 : Modelling and Managing Complex States
+### Level 6 : Modelling and Managing Complex States

-Union Types or Variants
-Creating Types of Types (Generics)
-Function Types
-Optional, Default and Rest Parameters
+#### Interfaces and Inheritence

+In this lesson we go into better depth about the use of interfaces and how interfaces can be inherited to make more specific interfaces for our components modelled around a base interface.

+#### Generics in typescript

+In this lesson we explain how generics are used in typescript and how they can be used to make code more reusable.
+We also explain how our useState hook is used to create React State around different types.

-Using Actions and Reducers
+#### Using Actions and Reducers

+In this lesson we explain how actions and reducers are used and refactor our onChange functions to use a new Reducer thus demonstrating Actions and Reducers

-The useReducer Hook
+#### The useReducer Hook

+In this lesson we explain how the useReducer Hook is a good way to enforce the action reducer pattern.
+We refactor our code to use the useReducer Hook.

+#### Summary

 Through this level, students learn to use more complex data structures and manage them using the action reducer pattern.

 Milestone: Refactor the form builder into a functional component to handle states using the action reducer pattern.

-Level 7 : APIs and State Modelling
+### Level 7 : APIs and State Modelling

-Asynchronous Nature of React States
+#### The fetch API and promises

-State Modelling based on Backend Data Model
+#### State Modelling based on Backend Data Model

-Setting up an API Wrapper.
+#### Setting up an API Wrapper.

-Authentication and Managing Current User
+#### Authentication and Managing Current User

-Working with pageable APIs
+#### Working with pageable APIs

-Options for Global Storage
+#### Options for Global Storage

+Through this lesson students are taught about the options for global storage in the browser beyond localStorage. utilities like `sessionStorage` and the browser's `indexedDB` are demonstrated.

+#### Summary

 Through this level, students are introduced to using APIs to work with the backend refactor data storage in localStorage to the backend using APIs.
 Students also learn to maintain a session with the backend.